staltz/use-profunctor-state/readme.md

 #### Simpler architecture

 - Global app state == Props == Local component state
-- No actions, no reducers, no dispatch, no store,
+- No actions, no reducers, no dispatch, no store
 - Selector/unselector conversion layers in the component tree

 #### Familiar